 Protests broke out in the city of Beni, where hundreds of people demanded the right to vote on Sunday with the rest of the country.
 Police and the army used live ammunition and tear gas to disperse the marchers who barricaded streets.

-Some protesters carried crosses displaying "RIP Kabila" and saying his preferred successor, Emmanuel Ramazani Shadary, "will never be our president".
+Some protesters carried crosses displaying "RIP Kabila" and saying his preferred successor, Emmanuel Ramazani Shadary, "will never be our president".it